Another Book of Nothing Chapters 10-13:

 All you need is love

-Love offers us that sweet feeling of completeness and unity of spirit, of unconditionally accepting and being accepted for what we are - yet it exists in the form of many different relationships.
+Love offers us the sweetest, all-encompassing feeling of emotional completeness and unity of spirit, unconditionally accepting and being accepted just as we are - yet it manifests in the form of so many different relationships.

-There is a child’s love for its mother or father, and their love for the child; there is the love for a brother or sister, and that for a friend; there’s the love of lovers and the love between husband and wife - and there is love for a mistress or paramour in a secret affair.
-This last form, directed towards one’s chosen ideal, believe it or not, is said in Hindu scriptures to be an analogy of the highest spiritual love.
+There is a child’s love for its mother or father, and their love for the child; there is the love of brothers or sisters, close friends or even a pet; there’s the love shared by lovers and the love between lifelong partners, husbands and wives - and then there is also the love for a mistress or paramour in a secret affair.
+This last form, believe it or not, is said in Hindu scriptures to be an analogy of the highest spiritual love when directed towards God in the form of one’s chosen ideal.
 Why?
-Because the soul yearns for its lover so much that a moment’s separation becomes unbearable to the point of hardly being able to breathe, and despite being involved in the daily duties of life and family, the heart and mind are continuously, totally, absorbed in the object of love.
+Because the soul yearns for its lover so much that a moment’s separation becomes unbearable to the point of hardly being able to breathe, and despite being involved in the daily duties of life and family, the heart and mind are continuously, totally absorbed in thinking of the object of love.

-The acceptance of any form of God, as we have discussed, initially at least, is a matter of imagination, and a conscious choice to believe and have faith in that form or concept, or else a belief in the faith and knowledge of what others tell us, when for example as children we accept the beliefs of our parents.
-Among the common forms, names or images (or non-images) that are worshipped or revered in the world today, there are those of historically enlightened beings who are regarded as messengers, prophets or the ‘son’ of God, Buddhas, or even those regarded as the incarnations of God himself.
-Then there are also those deities such as the pantheon, or ‘super-family’ of Hindu Gods and Goddesses whose origin lies far back before the beginning of historical records, but which have yet continued to be loved and venerated and their stories nurtured by the communal belief of a whole society and embedded in its culture.
+The acceptance of any form of God, as we have discussed, initially at least, is a matter of imagination, and a conscious choice to believe and have faith in that form or concept, or else a belief in the faith, knowledge and words of others as when, for example, as children we may have accepted the beliefs of our parents and knelt besides our beds in prayer.
+Apart from the various names used by different cultures and religions to denote the Supreme Spirit, among the common forms or images that are most worshipped or revered in the world today, there are those of historically enlightened beings who are regarded as messengers, prophets, the ‘son’ of God or Buddhas - including those who are regarded as divine incarnations - and then there are those Deities such as the pantheon, or ‘super-family’ of Hindu Gods and Goddesses whose origins lie far back before the beginning of historical records, but which yet continue to be loved and venerated with their stories and teaching nurtured by the communal belief of a whole society and inseparably embedded in its culture.

-In this respect, Hinduism, and to a somewhat lesser extent perhaps, the Gods that have merged into Tibetan and Nepali Buddhism, is unique in having no traceable historical foundation other than the very beginning of creation itself.
-The wisdom of the Vedas and Upanishads, together with the stories and teachings of the Gods themselves – continuously reaffirmed with minimal variation throughout history in the experience of a succession of enlightened souls – are such that they cannot be claimed by any particular individual or religious leader as their own unique revelation.
+In this respect, Hinduism, including the Bodhisattvas, deities and Gods that have merged into Tibetan and Nepali Buddhism, is unique in having no traceable historical foundation other than the very beginning of creation itself.
+The wisdom of the Vedas and Upanishads, together with the stories and teachings of great sages and incarnations of the Gods themselves – continuously reaffirmed with minimal variation throughout history in the experience of a succession of enlightened souls in every age – are such that they cannot be claimed by any particular individual or religious leader as being their own unique revelation alone.

-On the other hand, those religions that, like a pyramid, depend primarily on the authority of a single figure, have often in the years and centuries after their passing, been subject to schisms as debate has raged as to the correct interpretation of their originator’s’ words, or over who is the true inheritor of their wisdom.
-This alone has led to countless wars and feuds, many of which continue still, and which are oftentimes encouraged by political and material agendas greedy to claim such enormous bases of power.
-Such power depends on separation, and thus the exclusivity of these faiths has often been promoted to justify violence and destruction that has sometimes remained ongoing for centuries.
+On the other hand, those religions that, like a pyramid, depend primarily on the authority of a single figure, have often in the years and centuries after their passing been subject to schisms as debate has raged as to the correct interpretation of their originator’s’ words or over who is the true inheritor of their wisdom.
+This alone has led to countless wars and feuds, many of which continue still, and which are oftentimes encouraged by political and material agendas greedy to claim, and profit from, such enormous bases of power.
+Such power depends on division and separation, and thus the exclusivity of these faiths has often been promoted to justify violence and destruction that has sometimes been ongoing for centuries.

-Hinduism may have its faults, especially when connected to the politics of nationalism and the division of society into ‘us against them’, however in its essence it is generally inclusive of all spiritual aspirations.
+Hinduism may also have its faults, especially when connected to the politics of nationalism and the agendas of those who would divide society into ‘us against them’, however in its essence and teaching it is generally inclusive of all spiritual aspirations.
 Over the millennia, almost any religion has been able to find a sympathetic hearing and a home in the lands of India and Nepal and despite periods of fanaticism and instances of intolerance which have preyed upon the unfortunate tribal tendency of humans to identify with one grouping or sect, they have survived and flourished.
-Ideally, those who follow the teachings of Shiva, Krishna, Rama or any of the Gods and Goddesses, learn from them to have an open-mindedness that is capable of absorbing any and every spiritual path or opinion within an understanding of this very basic human need for a connection to the divine.
+Ideally, those who follow the stories and teachings of Shiva, Krishna, Rama or any of the Gods and Goddesses, learn from them to have an open-mindedness that is capable of absorbing any and every spiritual path or opinion within an understanding of this very basic human need for a connection to the divine.